Postnatal depression and perinatal mental health

 - intense distress at real or symbolic reminders of the trauma

 - physical sensations such as pain, sweating, nausea or trembling.

 - being easily upset or angry

-- irritability and aggressive behaviour
+- irritability or aggressive behaviour

-- being easily startled
+- being jumpy or easily startled

-- self-destructive behaviour or recklessness
+- self-destructive or reckless behaviour

 Avoiding feelings or memories

 - avoiding situations that remind you of the trauma